Kong/docs.konghq.com/app/_hub/kong-inc/acl/index.md

   dbless_explanation: |
     Consumers and ACLs can be created with declarative configuration.

-    Admin API endpoints that POST, PUT, PATCH or DELETE ACLs will not work on DB-less mode.
+    Admin API endpoints that POST, PUT, PATCH, or DELETE ACLs do not work in DB-less mode.
   config:
     - name: allow
       required: semi